 Name Туре Attributes Definition germline_set_id string required, iden- tifier, nullable Unique identifier of the GermlineSet within this file.
-Typically, generated by the repository hosting the record. author string required, nul- lable Corresponding author lab_name string required, nul- lable Department of corresponding author lab_address string required, nul- lable Institutional address of corresponding author acknowledgements array of Acknowledge- ment optional, nul- lable List of individuals whose contribution to the germline set should be acknowledged release_version number required, nul- lable Version number of this record, allocated automatically release_descripti string required, nul- lable Brief descriptive notes of the reason for this release and the changes embodied release_date string required, nul- lable Date of this release germline_set_name string required, nul- lable descriptive name of this germline set germline_set_ref string required, nul- lable Unique identifier of the germline set and version, in stan- dardized form (Repo:Label:Version) pub_ids string optional, nul- lable Publications describing the germline set species Ontology required Binomial designation of subject's species species_subgroup string optional, nul- lable Race, strain or other species subgroup to which this sub- ject belongs species_subgroup string optional, nul- lable locus string required Gene locus allele_descriptic array of AlleleDescrip- tion required, nul- lable list of allele_descriptions in the germline set curation string optional, nul- lable Curational notes on the GermlineSet.
+Typically, generated by the repository hosting the record. acknowledgements array of Con- tributor required, nul- lable List of individuals whose contribution to the germline set should be acknowledged.
+Note that these are not necessarily identical with the authors on an associated manuscript or other scholarly communication.
+Further note that typically at least the three CRediT contributor roles "supervision", "investigation" and "data curation" should be assigned.
+The coresponding author should be listed last. release_version number required, nul- lable Version number of this record, allocated automatically release_descripti string required, nul- lable Brief descriptive notes of the reason for this release and the changes embodied release_date string required, nul- lable Date of this release germline_set_name string required, nul- lable descriptive name of this germline set germline_set_ref string required, nul- lable Unique identifier of the germline set and version, in stan- dardized form (Repo:Label:Version) pub_ids array of string optional, nul- lable Publications describing the germline set species Ontology required Binomial designation of subject's species species_subgroup string optional, nul- lable Race, strain or other species subgroup to which this subject belongs species_subgroup string optional, nul- lable locus string required Gene locus allele_descriptic required, nul- lable list of allele_descriptions in the germline set curation string optional, nul- lable Curational notes on the GermlineSet.
 This can be used to give more extensive notes on the decisions taken than are provided in the release_description.